SubC4i/SalesforceDX-VSCode/Setup Salesforce IDE for Sandbox in VSCode.md

 ## 2) Create Project
 - Open the Command Palette (press Ctrl+Shift+P on Windows) and run `SFDX: Create Project with Manifest`
+- Select `Standard` and press Enter
 - Type name for project (will also be folder name on hard drive) and press Enter
+- Select folder location (project files will be created in a new folder within the location you choose)

 ## 3) Authorize Salesforce Org
 - Open Command Palette and run `SFDX: Authorize an Org`